Grocery workers say they can’t get vaccines, even as they help distribute them

 “Our employees have worked tirelessly during this pandemic and yet are not being given the protections necessary to do their job,” said Addie James, marketing director for four High Point Grocery and Cash Saver stores in Memphis.
 “It feels like you’re screaming into the void but nobody is listening.”

 Workers say their vaccine challenges are further proof of how they have been shortchanged during the pandemic, especially as their employers are pulling in record profits and winning government contracts to administer vaccines.
 Kroger, the nation’s largest grocery chain, made $3 billion in profit in the year ending Oct.
 31, an 88 percent increase from 2019.
 In the last quarter alone, profits spiked 140 percent, to $631 million, year over year.
-Other big retailers, including Walmart, Target and Albertsons, also showed explosive sales gains.
+Other big retailers, including Walmart, Target and Albertsons, also reported explosive sales gains.

 “The message is that we’re easily replaceable,” the Seattle QFC worker said.
 “As far as the vaccine goes, nobody knows when we can get them.”